UniversalDependencies/docs/_pcm-dep/dislocated.md

 udver: '2'
 ---

-The dislocated relation is used between a dislocated clause or phrase and its head.
+The `dislocated` relation is used between a dislocated clause or phrase and its head.
+In Naija dislocations are used for topicalization.

 ~~~ conllu
 # visual-style 5 2 dislocated	color:blue